scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 {% endtab %}
 {% endtabs %}

-Here we get the text of response and wrap it in a Scalatags template.
+Here we get the text of the response and wrap it in a Scalatags template.
 Notice that the return type changed from `String` to `doctype`.